-Racism is alive and well in Minnesota.
+Racism exists all too often in Minnesota.
 It is not always overt, but rather manifests in covert behavior, restricting people of color from access to prosperity and well-being.

 According to data collected between 2004 and 2012 by the FBI, showing that a black person in Minnesota is:

 8.86 times more likely to be arrested than a white person for disorderly conduct,